 Do any these characters feel familiar to you?

 At XPLANE we think it is time to tackle the discomfort around behavior head-on; let’s have real conversations and remove anything that stands in the way of business success and employee satisfaction.
 Join us for a series of three webinars where we’ll tackle your biggest barriers one by one: divisive behaviors, apathetic and resistant behaviors, and vague and opaque engagement.
 During each webinar, we’ll also continue to touch upon the various cast of characters we see contributing to non-adult behaviors and why they appear in the workplace.

 Our first Organizational Adulting webinar will be held on Friday, December 14.
 Hear from our network of experts, including Holly Noto our Director of Consulting, who have addressed divisive behaviors and lived to tell their success stories.
 We expect a lively conversation followed by an XPLANE exercise that you can take back to your organization and do with your colleagues.

-If you missed our first Organizational Adulting blog post, catch up on the topic here:
+If you missed our other Organizational Adulting blog posts, catch up on those below: